gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 ===============================

 This pragma has the same syntax and semantics as pragma Source_File_Name.
-It is only allowed as a stand alone configuration pragma.
+It is only allowed as a stand-alone configuration pragma.
 It cannot appear after a :ref:`Pragma_Source_File_Name`, and most importantly, once pragma Source_File_Name_Project appears, no further Source_File_Name pragmas are allowed.